 - Establish reliable data capture and enable accessible information.

 We have a strong network of global research partnerships to build industry links and share world-class science.
 We are delivering positive impact from science through global collaboration and partnerships including the Plastic Innovation Hubs.

 Partnering to combat plastic waste in the Indo-Pacific is in our shared interest.
-With this in mind, we are proud to facilitate the Hub Vietnam and we support the program to deliver strategic, operational and management activities.
+With this in mind, we are proud to facilitate the Hub Vietnam and support the program to deliver strategic, operational and management activities.

 Our Ending Plastic Waste Mission plays an important role in shaping the direction and outcomes of the Hub.
 Our expertise provides a broad range of scientific and technological solutions for the entire plastics supply chain to support government and industry initiatives, eliminate litter and divert plastic waste into a resource.